Show All Answers

 In an effort to select a name that represented the long history of the region and the resource the facility will be, the team looked to the past.
 The Sterling Natural Resource Center is named after A.E.
 Sterling, a local visionary and active valley leader.In addition, one definition of sterling is: "of the highest quality."

-The SNRC would be constructed on a 16-acre parcel of land located at North Del Rosa Drive between East 5th Street and East 6th Street.
-The Treatment Facility would be located on the eastern property while the Administration Center would be located on the western parcel.
+The SNRC was constructed on a 20-acre parcel of land located at North Del Rosa Drive between East 5th Street and East 6th Street.
+The Treatment Facility is located on the eastern property while the Administration Center is located on the western parcel.
 The collection/conveyance pipelines would be constructed along the existing rights of way.

 The SNRC intends to be a community asset and a good neighbor.
-The SNRC facility would:
+The SNRC facility includes:

 The SNRC will use Membrane BioReactors, which is a process that combines filtration with biological treatment to reduce the amount of space needed to operate the facility.
 Therefore, allowing for the reclamation process to be completely self-contained.